tbox1911/Liberation-RX/README.md

 ## Installation

-+ Direct:
++ Direct Play:
-      Copy the pbo file to your "Steam\SteamApps\common\Arma3\MPMissions\" directory
+      Copy the pbo file to your "Steam\SteamApps\common\Arma3\MPMissions\" directory Launch Arma 3, Host MP Game, Select Island and Liberation RX mission, Start

-+ Source:
++ Build from Source:
-      Launch "build.bat" in the build directory to build PBOs Or merge the core.liberation fifolderle with the island mission folder and build the pbo by yourself.
+      Launch "build.bat" in the build directory to build PBOs Or merge the core.liberation folder with the island mission folder and build the pbo by yourself.

 + Dedicated Server